arkq/bluez-alsa/doc/bluealsa.8.rst

     to this value (%).
 However, a device with native volume control may then immediately override this level.

+--keep-alive=SEC
+    Keep Bluetooth transport alive for *SEC* number of seconds after streaming was closed.
+    This option can be useful when playing short audio files in quick succession.
+    It will reduce the gap between playbacks caused by Bluetooth audio transport acquisition.

 --a2dp-force-mono
     Force monophonic sound for A2DP profile.